Ali Baba and the Forty Thieves: Story

 Ali Baba and his older brother Cassim are the sons of a merchant.
 After their father's death, the greedy Cassim marries a wealthy woman and becomes well-to-do, living lazily on their father's business and his wife's wealth.
 Ali Baba marries a poor woman and settles into the trade of a woodcutter.
 Cassim and his wife resent Ali Baba and his side of the family and do not share their wealth with them.

-One day, Ali Baba is at work collecting and cutting firewood in the forest, when he happens to overhear a group of forty thieves visiting their stored treasure.
+One day, Ali Baba is at work collecting and cutting firewood in the forest, when he happens to overhear a group of forty thieves visiting their stored treasure to load it up.
 The treasure is in a cave, the mouth of which is sealed by a huge rock.
 It opens on the magic words "open sesame" and seals itself on the words "close sesame".
 When the thieves are gone, Ali Baba enters the cave himself and although there is a vast amount of riches stashed inside, he modestly takes only a single bag of gold coins home.

 Ali Baba and his wife borrow his sister-in-law's scales to weigh their new wealth.
 Unbeknownst to them, Cassim's wife puts a blob of wax in the scales to find out what Ali Baba is using them for, as she is curious to know what kind of grain her impoverished brother-in-law needs to measure.

 To her shock, she finds a gold coin sticking to the scales and tells her husband.
 Under pressure from his brother, Ali Baba is forced to reveal the secret of the cave.
-Cassim goes to the cave, taking a donkey with him to take as much treasure as possible.
+Cassim goes to the cave, taking a donkeys with him to take as much treasure as possible.
 He enters the cave with the magic words.
 However, in his excited greed over the treasure, he forgets the words to get out again and ends up trapped.
 The thieves find him there and kill him.
 When his brother does not come back, Ali Baba goes to the cave to look for him, and finds the body quartered and with each piece displayed just inside the cave's entrance, as a warning to anyone else who might try to enter.